technowizardbob/profiles/README.md

 Bash Aliases :rocket:

 # INSTALL:
+You will need sudoers/root access to do install -- To: /opt/profiles folder.

 Notice: I reference /opt/profiles folders a lot...in code, as it's a nice unused place for it to live at...

-You will need sudoers/root access to do install!

 Sorry, if you wanted /usr/local/bin or something else....